MythicalCuddles/DiscordBot/README.md

 For this part, I will run through how to install onto Windows OS.
 This project has not been tested with any other OS and may not work with them.

-## Requirements / Prerequisites
+## Prerequisites
 - Windows Operating System
 - .NET Framework 4.6 Runtime or later
-- A MySQL Database
+- A MySQL Server/Database

 ### Additional Requirements
 - AppData Edit Permissions